Fischer-L/caLIENdar/README.md

 ## Features
 (development time)
-- Let a developer create and mount a date picker onto a assign element
+- Let a developer create and mount a date picker onto an assigned element
   - (0.5 days)

 - Let a developer get, set, initial the picked date in unix time
-  - (1 day)
+  - (0.5 day)

-- Let a developer subscribe the picked date hcange event
+- Let a developer subscribe the picked date change event
   - (0.5 days)

-- Let a developer unsubscribe the picked date hcange event
+- Let a developer unsubscribe the picked date change event
   - (0.5 days)

 - Let a developer able to chose from 3 built-in, Standard, Thai, Iranian, calendars